RLCracker: Evaluating the Worst-Case Vulnerability of LLM Watermarks with Adaptive RL Attacks: Experiments

 \textbf{Implementation Details of RLCracker.} We apply RLCracker to strengthen watermark removal.
 The semantic reward employs a reparameterized sigmoid scaling, with 0.85 as the threshold separating positive from negative rewards, thereby promoting higher-quality rephrasings.
 Training on 100 samples of 500 tokens each, with a batch size of 48 and a group size \( G = 12 \), completes in approximately 1.5 hours for Qwen3-4B and 0.5 hours for Qwen3-0.6B using four NVIDIA A100 GPUs.
 In our experiments, we find that using dynamic $w_1$ with $w_2 = 0.9$, and $w_3 = 0.1$ yields the best performance across most watermarking schemes.

 \textbf{Metric.} We use the Evasion Success Rate (ESR) to evaluate the robustness of watermarks.
-It is defined as the proportion of rephrased texts classified as unwatermarked while preserving high semantic similarity to the original (P-SP score $>0.7$ following prior work~\citep{jovanovic2024stealwatermark}), relative to all rephrased texts.
+It is defined as the proportion of rephrased texts classified as unwatermarked while preserving high semantic similarity to the original (P-SP score $>0.7$ following prior work~\citep{jovanovic2024watermark}), relative to all rephrased texts.
+We also employ perplexity and ChatGPT as a Judge to evaluate the quality of rephrased texts~\citep{SIRA}, with results in Appendix~\ref{appen::AttackResults}.